KJJHHH/Stocks/Individual_Transformer/README.md

 ## Data Preprocess

 1. Download data with Open, Close, High, Low, Volume
-2. Transform to the percentile change for each date as do, dc, …
+2. Transform the data to percentile change
-3. Normalise with train set.
+3. Normalise
-4. Select do, dc, dh, dl, dv, and Close (Normalise)
+4. Variables: normalised percentile change of Open, Close, High, Low, and Volume
-5. Use window 100, i.e. predict with last 100 dates’ data, as X value
+5. Predict with last 10 dates data
-6. Predict the next dates’ do, dc6.
+6. Predict the daily change of open and close